drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 This emulator is available for Windows-x64.<br>
 It may support RetroAchievements.
 Please check on the [RetroAchievements Website](https://retroachievements.org/downloads).<br>
 Core documentation can be found on [Libretro Website](https://docs.libretro.com/library/mgba/).<br>
-Core may require BIOS files or system files to work.
+Core may require BIOS files or system files to work.<br>

-This emulator is available for Windows-x64.<br>
-Emulator documentation can be found on [Mednafen Website](https://mednafen.github.io/documentation/).
+You can download this emulator on the [Official Website](https://www.retroarch.com/?page=platforms).<br>

 .